mkuti/FlagGame/README.md

 I, myself, am passionate about discovering other cultures, learning and understanding languages and travelling generally in various countries while getting to know its people.
 I remember as a child, one of the online game I played over and over again was a plane flying over the world map.
 The plane had a label behind with a country name written.
 The game was to click on the country on the map shown by the plane.

-# How the game work
+# How the game work?
 So I decided on making a game where the player would have to recognise a flag and match it to a country while random information would be showing about the country as a learning gift to the user.
 For this, I would need to use two main APIs, one to display the flag and one to display random facts about the country once the match is successful.